benwiggy/PDFsuite/README.md

 Counts the cumulative number of pages in all the PDF files passed to it.

 ***Export pages as images (pdf2tiff.py)***
-Exports each page as 300dpi RGB TIFF images from PDFs supplied as arguments.
-Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.
+Two actions are provided: one to produce TIFFs, and one to produce PNGs, both at 300dpi RGB.
+Options in the script allow for JPEG filetype, and changes to resolution, transparency and other parameters.

-***Join PDF files into one file (joinpdfs.py)***
-Combine all PDF files supplied as arguments into one file, called _Combined.pdf_.
+***Join PDF files into one file (joinpdfs.py)*** Combine all PDF files supplied as arguments into one file, called _Combined.pdf_.

 ***Rotate all pages in PDF (rotate.py)***
 Rotate all the pages of any PDF files passed as arguments by 90º into a new file suffixed "+90".

 ***Split PDF into separate files (splitPDF.py)***
 Creates separate PDFs for each page in an existing PDF.
+A new folder is created for the paged documents of each original PDF.

 ***Watermark all pages of PDF (watermark.py)***
 Adds the word "SAMPLE" in 150pt Helvetica-Bold, at 45˚ angle, with 50% opacity, to every page of PDFs passed to it.
-These settings can easily be altered.
+These settings can easily be altered to other font, angle and opacity.

 ## PDF Services
 ***Booklet Imposition (booklet.py)***
 Designed to work from the PDF button of the print menu, this script creates booklet spread sheets, then brings up a Save dialog.

+***PDF From  iWork (Save_PDF_from_iWork.py)***
+Apple's iWork apps (Pages, Numbers, KeyNote) will append the .pdf file extension onto the existing file extension (e.g. Myfile.pages.pdf) when saving PDFs through the Print dialog.
+This script removes the iWork file extension and prompts to save the correctly named PDF.
+This will work for other apps that also leave their file extension on.

 ***Save As PDF-X PDF Service (Save As PDF-X.py)***
 This replaces the PDF Service that Apple removed from MacOS in Snow Leopard, which saved the PDF after applying a filter that makes the PDF conform to PDF/X-3 spec.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.
 An improved PDF/X-3 filter is included in this suite, and is used by the script, if installed.

+***Watermark PDF (watermark PDF.py)***
+This script merges the printed output with a PDF template file of your choosing.
+Ideal for creating 'letterhead' PDFs that can be applied to the printed output of any application.

 ## Shell scripts
 ***Apply Quartz Filter (quartzfilter.py)***